-As part of their After-LIFE commitments, The University of Crete - Natural History Museum of Crete, the Ministry of Environment and Energy's Coordination Office for the Implementation of the Environmental Liability (MoEE-COIEL), the Heraklion and Chania Bar Associations and the Hellenic Society for the Protection of Nature will continue to operate and use the aforementioned actions over the next five (5) years.
+As part of their After-LIFE commitments, The University of Crete - Natural History Museum of Crete, the Ministry of Environment and Energy's Coordinating Office for Environmental Damage Management, the Heraklion and Chania Bar Associations and the Hellenic Society for the Protection of Nature will continue to operate and use the aforementioned actions over the next five (5) years.
 They will also remain at the disposal of any agency or body wishing to carry out any of those actions, to provide further information and advice on replicating and transferring them elsewhere in Greece or abroad.